 But, like Jesus, Mark is not really in a hurry — except to get to the cross!
 (See Mark 10:32 when Jesus was in a hurry to get to Jerusalem where his cross waited.)
 Mark may be breathless with enthusiasm to share the Good News that Jesus has made the Kingdom of God available to us, but repeatedly he pauses to give us glimpses into Jesus’ solitude and silence with the Father.

 In this way Mark invites us to join him and be unhurried with Jesus.
-Unhurried with Jesus.
-It can be your way of life too.
+Imagine if your way of life were to be unhurried with Jesus–you’d feel peace, hear God’s voice better, and experience more of God’s grace and wisdom in your relationships and work.

 Bible Verses on Jesus’ Solitude and Silence